codiume/orbit/packages/astro-purgecss/README.md

 > To make sure this integration works properly, it's recommended to put `purgecss()`
 > as the last element in the `integrations` array.

+## 🥑 Usage

+When you install this integration, things will be auto-wired for you. and all your generated css files should be purged from unused classes automagically.

 ## What does this integration do, exactly?

-This integration hooks into your astro build step, more precisely `astro:build:done`, it reads all your generated HTML and css files, and analyzes unsued css rules, to be removed later using [Purgecss][purgecss].
+This integration hooks into your astro build step, more precisely `astro:build:done`, it reads all your generated `HTML` and `CSS` files, and analyzes them using [Purgecss][purgecss] to remove any unsued CSS rules.

 ## Change log